 Note: If you registered a free custom domain on your Squarespace 5 site, you'll need to upgrade to an annual plan for the domain to remain free.

-For more information, visit our guides on upgrading:
+To learn more, visit our guides on upgrading:

 Move your custom domain